petersenpeter/CellExplorer/docs/datastructure/data-structure-and-format.md

 * `processinginfo`: a struct with information about how the .mat file was generated including:   `function` name of the function, `version`, `date`, `parameters`.

 Any other field can be added to the struct containing behavior data.
 The `*.behavior.mat` files should be stored in the basepath.

-### Trials
-A MATLAB struct `trials` stored in a .mat file: `basename.trials.behavior.mat`.
-The trials struct is a special behavior struct centered around behavioral trials. `trials` has the following fields:
-* `start`: trial start times in seconds.
-* `end`: trial end times in seconds.
-* `nTrials`: number of trials.
-* `states`: e.g. spatially defined regions like central arm or waiting area in a maze, stimulation trials, error trials.
-Must be binary or numeric.
-* `stateNames`: names of the states.
-* `timeSeries`: can contain any derived time traces averaged onto trial e.g. temperature.
-Use nan values for undefined trials.
-* `processinginfo`: a struct with information about how the .mat file was generated including the name of the function, version, date and parameters.

-Any other field can be added to the struct containing trial-specified data.
-The `trials.behavior.mat` files should be stored in the basepath.
-Trial-wise data should live in this container, while trial-intervals can be stored in other behavior structs.

 ### Firing rate maps
 This is a data container for firing rate map data.
 A MATLAB struct `ratemap` containing 1D or linearized firing rat maps, stored in a .mat file: `basename.ratemap.firingRateMap.mat`.
 The firing rate maps have the following fields: